-->

 By the time I took this photo, the fog was just starting to roll in.
 We could see clearly without a flashlight, and many of our cemetery pictures were normal, but the mist became a factor later in the night.

 We took two identical shots at every spot, and the photo immediately before this was almost entirely black and crisp.
+(You can see it at my article about the strange mist that night.)

-The photo after this one was also sharp, with no evidence of humidity or fog.
 No one was smoking.
-There were no houses nearby when this picture was taken, so there was no risk of woodsmoke from a fireplace, either.
+There were no houses nearby when this picture was taken, so there was no risk of wood smoke from a fireplace, either.

 (Since then, a subdivision has been built immediately across the street from this cemetery.)